 Materials:

-Sugar Cookie Recipe or Mix
+- Sugar Cookie Recipe or Mix (Here is my no-fail simple sugar cookie recipe)

 Step 1:

-Using fondant cutters, punch out red hearts for eyes and/or kisses, teal/blue tears, and black mouths and teeth.
-Using red fondant, you can just directly punch out the hearts.
 The set linked above has various sizes so it makes it easy to pick the right size for your Cookies.
-To make the tears, I punched out ovals an then cut edges on one side to make them look like teardrops.
+To make the tears, I punched out ovals and then cut edges on one side to make them look like teardrops.
 For the black mouths, I cut circles out of black and then cut them in half.
-I cut a thin strip of white to make the teeth.
-Once it had been laid across the top of the mouth, I just trimmed the sides.
-Easy peasy.
-Set the fondant aside and let it harden while you complete the next steps.
-(You can buy fondant in the desired colors, or mix the white fondant with the food coloring.
-The above food coloring set is perfect!)

 Step 2:

-Make sugar cookies dough using your favorite recipe or a mix.
-Roll the dough out to 1/4 inch thick and cut the dough into circles.
-Bake per recipe directions.
 While the cookies are baking, roll the yellow fondant out to 1/4 inch thick and use a circle cookie cutter to cut into circles.
 Because the cookies spread a little while baking, I find it best to cut the fondant with the next size up cookie cutter from the link above than the cutter used for the cookies.
-Allow cookies to cool before adding fondant.

 Step 3:

 Using a very small amount of water (very, very small) as glue, decorate the yellow fondant circles with the fondant pieces and draw details on with an edible marker.
-Candy eyes can be used to make the flushed emoji face like below.
-Add the fondant circles to the sugar cookies!
-Eat and enjoy!!

 Looking for free printable Emoji Valentine’s?
 Be sure to check out our Kermit the Frog Oreo Pops and DIY Fish cookies.